-See that beautiful river of light?
-That's 'Steve'
+Meet 'Steve,' the rare purple aurora lighting up the skies over Canada

-If you happen to see a vertical ribbon of dancing, flickering light playing across the sky of the northern hemisphere, fear not.
+If you happen to see a vertical ribbon of dancing, flickering purple light playing across the sky of the Northern Hemisphere, fear not.
 It's just Steve.

 That's right — Steve.
-The hilarious placeholder name comes from the Alberta Aurora Chasers, a group of aurora enthusiasts who discovered the atmospheric phenomena last year.
+The hilarious placeholder name comes from the Alberta Aurora Chasers, a group of aurora enthusiasts who discovered the atmospheric phenomena in 2016.
 Unlike your standard aurora displays, which look like gently wafting curtains, Steve is more of a narrow arc of light.

 The members settled on the unusual name in honor of the 2006 animated film "Over the Hedge," in which some woodland creatures name an unknown object "Steve" to make it appear less frightening.